• I’ve Seen The Future And It Will Be.

 You can’t predict the future.
 But you have to.

 Business would be easy (and boring) if it wasn’t for The Future.
-Everybody frets about It, and the more senior you are the further ahead you fret.
-What else is running a company, but trying to harness, control or transform Its inescapable countdown to Present.
-From a friendly choc des idées at a small conference in Bruges, we examine the fundamentals of two opposing schools of thought.
-Who’s right; who’s wrong?
-Or is there some unifying theory?
+Everybody frets about It, and the more senior your role, the further ahead you fret.
+What else is running a company, but trying to harness, control or transform Its inescapable countdown to Present?
+Triggered by a friendly choc des idées at a small conference in Bruges, a reflection two opposing schools of thought.

 In 2011, the U.S. Intelligence Advanced Research Projects Activity (IARPA) launched a forecasting tournament to improve methods for predicting geopolitical events.
 This initiative followed a series of high-profile intelligence failures, including the 9/11 attacks and the collapse of the Soviet Union, which had caught analysts off guard.